querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 1.0.
 The interpretation of the boost factor is left to the search engine.
 However, UP(10):x and DOWN(10):x should normally equal each other out.

+By default, the right-hand side of UP and DOWN instructions will be parsed using a simple parser that splits on whitespace and marks tokens prefixed by ``-`` as 'must not match' and tokens starting with ``+`` as 'must match'.
+(See 'querqyParser' in the `configuration` to set a different parser.)

-TODO: The right-hand side of UP and DOWN instructions will either be parsed using the configured query parser (see The right-hand side of synonym rules), or it will be treated as a query in the syntax of the search engine if the right-hand-side of the query is prefixed by \*.
+A special case are right-hand side definitions that start with ``*``.
+The string following the \* will be treated as a query in the syntax of the search engine.

 In the following example we favour a certain price range as an interpretation of 'cheap' and penalise documents from category 'accessories' using raw Solr